KenKundert/inform/README.rst

     between the last two elements, ex: conjoin(['a', 'b', 'c'], conj=' or ') generates 'a, b or c'.

-cull(collection, remove = *None*):
+cull(collection):
-    Strips a list of a particular value (remove).
-By default, it strips a list of Nones. remove may be a function, in which case it takes a single item as an argument and returns *True* if that item should be removed from the list.
+    Strips items from a list that have a particular value.
+By default, it strips a list of values that if casted to a boolean would have a value of False (False, None, '', (), [], etc.).
+A particular value may be specified using the 'remove' as a keyword argument.
+The value of remove may be a function, in which case it takes a single item as an argument and returns *True* if that item should be removed from the list.

 fmt(msg, \*args, \**kwargs):
     Similar to ''.format(), but it can pull arguments from the local scope.